Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Runaan's Hurricane.png" Align=right width=8% height=8%>

 - Longbow
+- Attunement

 **Winds Fury**: Whenever you attack a creature with _Ruunan's Hurricane_.
-Two targets within 10 feet of the original target suffers damage equal to your dexterity modifier.
+Two targets within 30 feet of the original target suffers damage equal to 3 plus your dexterity modifier.

-**Critical**: Your critical strike chance increases by 1
+**Critical**: Your critical strike chance increases by 2

 **Extra Attack**: You can make an extra attack as a part of the attack action with _Ruunan's Hurricane_

-_You gain +2 to hit and damage rolls using Ruunan's Hurricane_
+_You gain +3 to hit and damage rolls using Ruunan's Hurricane_

 _You gian +3 to initiative rolls_